-Construction of the Milstein Research Stacks, which began in winter 2015, will allow the Library to continue to hold 4 million research volumes onsite—as many or more than it ever has—while enabling it to satisfy approximately 95 percent of research requests with onsite materials.
-Construction is expected to be completed by spring 2016.
+The Milstein Research Stacks, which began construction in winter 2015, allow the Library to continue to hold 4 million research volumes onsite—as many or more than it ever has—while enabling it to satisfy approximately 95 percent of research requests with onsite materials.

 The Rose Main Reading Room

 The Rose Main Reading Room was completely renovated and restored due to the generosity of the Rose family and reopened in November 1998.

 - Name: Deborah, Jonathan F. P., Samuel Priest, and Adam R. Rose Main Reading Room

 - Funded by: Library Trustee Sandra Priest Rose and Frederick Phineas Rose